$0.00 – $6.00

 The CDC and the US Agency for International Development (USAID) and are working with Sabada’s Ministry of Health to address the country’s significant HIV/AIDS challenge.
 Parties must come to agreement about 1) how the prevention and treatment funds will be shared between the two agencies, and 2) how to allocate $55 million among four HIV/AIDS relief programs in a limited timeframe.

 The simulations are designed to be played sequentially.
-Each simulation requires two people, and two hours to play for each exercise: 15 minute introduction, 30 minute role preparation, 30 minute negotiation, 45 minute debrief
+Each simulation requires two people, and two hours to complete: 15 minute introduction, 30 minute role preparation, 30 minute negotiation, 45 minute debrief

 TEACHER’S PACKAGE INCLUDES: